Source code for openeo.rest.datacube

 [docs] @deprecated("Use :py:meth:`apply_polygon`.", version="0.26.0") def chunk_polygon( self, chunks: Union[shapely.geometry.base.BaseGeometry, dict, str, pathlib.Path, Parameter, VectorCube], process: Union[str, PGNode, typing.Callable, UDF], mask_value: float = None, context: Optional[dict] = None, ) -> DataCube: """ Apply a process to spatial chunks of a data cube. .. warning:: experimental process: not generally supported, API subject to change. :param chunks: Polygons, provided as a shapely geometry, a GeoJSON-style dictionary, a public GeoJSON URL, or a path (that is valid for the back-end) to a GeoJSON file. :param process: "child callback" function, see :ref:`callbackfunctions` :param mask_value: The value used for cells outside the polygon.
 This provides a distinction between NoData cells within the polygon (due to e.g. clouds) and masked cells outside it.
 If no value is provided, NoData cells are used outside the polygon. :param context: Additional data to be passed to the process. """ process = build_child_callback(process, parent_parameters=["data"], connection=self.connection) valid_geojson_types = [ "Polygon", "MultiPolygon", "GeometryCollection", "Feature", "FeatureCollection", ] chunks = self._get_geometry_argument( chunks, valid_geojson_types=valid_geojson_types ) mask_value = float(mask_value) if mask_value is not None else None return self.process( process_id="chunk_polygon", data=THIS, chunks=chunks, process=process, arguments=dict_no_none( mask_value=mask_value, context=context, ), )

-[docs] @openeo_process def apply_polygon( self, polygons: Union[shapely.geometry.base.BaseGeometry, dict, str, pathlib.Path, Parameter, VectorCube], process: Union[str, PGNode, typing.Callable, UDF], mask_value: Optional[float] = None, context: Optional[dict] = None, ) -> DataCube: """ Apply a process to segments of the data cube that are defined by the given polygons.
+[docs] @openeo_process def apply_polygon( self, geometries: Union[shapely.geometry.base.BaseGeometry, dict, str, pathlib.Path, Parameter, VectorCube] = None, process: Union[str, PGNode, typing.Callable, UDF] = None, mask_value: Optional[float] = None, context: Optional[dict] = None, **kwargs, ) -> DataCube: """ Apply a process to segments of the data cube that are defined by the given polygons.
 For each polygon provided, all pixels for which the point at the pixel center intersects with the polygon (as defined in the Simple Features standard by the OGC) are collected into sub data cubes.
 If a pixel is part of multiple of the provided polygons (e.g., when the polygons overlap), the GeometriesOverlap exception is thrown.
-Each sub data cube is passed individually to the given process. .. warning:: experimental process: not generally supported, API subject to change. :param polygons: Polygons, provided as a shapely geometry, a GeoJSON-style dictionary, a public GeoJSON URL, or a path (that is valid for the back-end) to a GeoJSON file. :param process: "child callback" function, see :ref:`callbackfunctions` :param mask_value: The value used for pixels outside the polygon. :param context: Additional data to be passed to the process. """ process = build_child_callback(process, parent_parameters=["data"], connection=self.connection) valid_geojson_types = ["Polygon", "MultiPolygon", "Feature", "FeatureCollection"] polygons = self._get_geometry_argument(polygons, valid_geojson_types=valid_geojson_types) mask_value = float(mask_value) if mask_value is not None else None return self.process( process_id="apply_polygon", data=THIS, polygons=polygons, process=process, arguments=dict_no_none( mask_value=mask_value, context=context, ), )
+Each sub data cube is passed individually to the given process. :param geometries: Polygons, provided as a shapely geometry, a GeoJSON-style dictionary, a public GeoJSON URL, or a path (that is valid for the back-end) to a GeoJSON file. :param process: "child callback" function, see :ref:`callbackfunctions` :param mask_value: The value used for pixels outside the polygon. :param context: Additional data to be passed to the process. .. warning:: experimental process: not generally supported, API subject to change. .. versionchanged:: 0.32.0 Argument ``polygons`` was renamed to ``geometries``.
+While deprecated, the old name ``polygons`` is still supported as keyword argument for backwards compatibility. """ # TODO drop support for legacy `polygons` argument: # remove `kwargs, remove default `None` value for `geometries` and `process` # and the related backwards compatibility code geometries_parameter = "geometries" if geometries is None and "polygons" in kwargs: geometries = kwargs.pop("polygons") geometries_parameter = "polygons" warnings.warn( "In `apply_polygon` use argument `geometries` instead of deprecated 'polygons'.", category=UserDeprecationWarning, stacklevel=2, ) if kwargs: raise ValueError(f"Unexpected keyword arguments: {kwargs!r}") if not geometries: raise ValueError("No geometries provided.") # Note: the `process` argument was given a default value `None` (with the `polygons`/`geometries` argument rename) # to keep support for legacy `cube.apply_polygon(polygons=..., process=...)` usage: # `geometries` had to be given a default value, and so did `process` as it comes after it. # TODO: remove default value for `process` when dropping support for legacy `polygons` argument assert process is not None process = build_child_callback(process, parent_parameters=["data"], connection=self.connection) valid_geojson_types = ["Polygon", "MultiPolygon", "Feature", "FeatureCollection"] geometries = self._get_geometry_argument(geometries, valid_geojson_types=valid_geojson_types) mask_value = float(mask_value) if mask_value is not None else None return self.process( process_id="apply_polygon", data=THIS, **{geometries_parameter: geometries}, process=process, arguments=dict_no_none( mask_value=mask_value, context=context, ), )

 [docs] def reduce_bands(self, reducer: Union[str, PGNode, typing.Callable, UDF]) -> DataCube: """ Shortcut for :py:meth:`reduce_dimension` along the band dimension :param reducer: "child callback" function, see :ref:`callbackfunctions` """ return self.reduce_dimension( dimension=self.metadata.band_dimension.name if self.metadata else "bands", reducer=reducer, band_math_mode=True, )